 Tidiness and organization are important as children develop into teenagers and young adults.
 Requiring a child to pick up after themselves helps instill a sense of responsibility as they develop.

 Brush teeth twice per day.

 Teeth brushing helps prevent tooth decay and gum disease.
 Teaching a child to brush early (as their first tooth comes in) makes brushing a part of the child’s long-term routine.

 Reading can assist in social and cognitive development in young children.
-Often, the literacy levels of children that read frequently are higher than children of the same age that do not read regularly.
+Often, the literacy levels of children who read frequently are higher than children of the same age who do not read regularly.

-Part of a balanced diet, fruits and vegetables ensure healthy growth and development in children.
+Fruits and vegetables are part of a balanced diet and ensure healthy growth and development in children.
 They also strengthen a child’s immune system to help fight illness.

 Praising a child helps develop their confidence.
 It shows them how to recognize when they have done well and when to feel proud.

 Children whose parents spend too much time on their phone, tablet or television are more likely to experience behavioral issues.
 If a child feels the need to compete for their parent’s attention, they are less likely to respect the authority of their parents.

 Begin a regular family activity (game night, community service, etc.).